Bankruptcy and Financial Restructuring

 U.S. News - Best Lawyers®

-- Chambers USA: America’s Leading Lawyers for Business – Named our Bankruptcy and Restructuring Practice among the top in Massachusetts and Washington DC in 2013–2018 and in New York in 2016–2018, with sources commenting, “They’re the pinnacle of professionalism, competent and possess all the virtues of first-class lawyers.”
-Phil Anker, Craig Goldblatt, Andrew Goldman and John Sigel were individually honored as leaders in the field.
+- Chambers USA: America’s Leading Lawyers for Business – Named our Bankruptcy and Restructuring Practice among the top in Massachusetts (2013–2019), Washington DC (2013–2021) and New York (2016–2021), with sources commenting, “They’re the pinnacle of professionalism, competent and possess all the virtues of first-class lawyers.”

-- U.S. News - Best Lawyers® – In the 2010–2018 “Best Law Firms” rankings, the firm was honored with first-tier national rankings in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, as well as first-tier metropolitan rankings in that same category in Boston and New York, and in Litigation - Bankruptcy in New York and Washington DC.
-The firm is also recognized with second-tier national rankings in Banking and Finance Law.
+- U.S. News - Best Lawyers® – Recognized in the "Best Law Firms" rankings since 2010.
+In the 2021 rankings, the firm was honored with first-tier national rankings in Litigation - Bankruptcy and in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, as well as first-tier metropolitan rankings in Boston, New York and Washington DC.
+The firm is also recognized with a second-tier national ranking and first-tier Washington DC ranking in Banking and Finance Law.

-- The M&A Advisor – Named WilmerHale a recipient of the 2017 Restructuring Community Impact Deal of the Year Award for the firm’s work on the restructuring of Jumio, Inc.
+- The M&A Advisor – Honored WilmerHale with the Chapter 11 Reorganization Award in 2019 for its work in advising Argos Therapeutics in an asset sale, and previously named WilmerHale a recipient of the 2017 Restructuring Community Impact Deal of the Year Award for the firm’s work on the restructuring of Jumio, Inc.

-- American College of Bankruptcy – Partners Phil Anker, Craig Goldblatt, John Sigel and Danielle Spinelli are fellows of the American College of Bankruptcy.
+- American College of Bankruptcy – Partners Phil Anker and Danielle Spinelli are fellows of the American College of Bankruptcy.